MIROC-DOC/model_description/org/md_enorg/p-rad.md

 The wavelength range is divided into 18 parts.
 In addition, each wavelength range is divided into one to six sub-channels (corresponding to the TERM00025 in the above formula), There will be 37 channels in total.
-The wavelength range is a wavenumber (TERM00026)
+The wavelength range is the wavenumber (TERM00026)
 50, 250, 400, 550, 770, 990, 1100, 1400, 2000,
 2500, 4000, 14500, 31500, 33000, 34500, 36000, 43000, 46000, 50000
 Divided by.